 15. Billions in tax credits.

-In the future – and an ideal world – Holdings will focus on running the online ecosystem, seeding promising ventures and providing purchasing, loyalty, insurance, financing, logistic, as well as setup and repair services to a vast portfolio of affiliates and third parties.
+In the future – and an ideal world – Holdings should focus on running the online ecosystem, seeding promising ventures and providing purchasing, loyalty, insurance, financing, logistic, as well as setup and repair services to a vast portfolio of affiliates and third parties.

-So the vast redeployment of assets undertaken several years ago sheds light on a rational strategy.
+Seen through that lens, the vast redeployment of assets undertaken several years ago sheds light on a rational strategy.
 Playing the adjusted earnings game – Sears’ investments are traceable through operating expenses, not capital expenditures – we do see where the money went: in building up an integrated retailer supposedly able to prosper in the digital age.

 These positive developments link up with Mr. Lampert’s commitment to get back in the black in 2018.
 It will be interesting to figure if his team manages to achieve such an ambitions objective – and thus if they remain in control of the ship, or if indeed all hope is lost.

 A good deal of value from brands, smaller stores and parts of the real estate portfolio has already been externalized via three spin-offs – Hometown, Lands’End and Seritage – and the sale of Craftsman.
-Since then, Eddie Lampert has been starving the legacy business to death – only $80 million in capex last year, for a retailer doing $13 billion in sales – while he was aspiring its leftovers towards the new online capabilities.
+Since then, Mr. Lampert has been starving the legacy business to death – only $80 million in capex last year, for a retailer doing $13 billion in sales – while he was aspiring its leftovers towards the new online capabilities.

 Nobody but himself – or perhaps Citi, who just granted Holdings a $425 million payment to sponsor the Shop Your Way program – knows if the transformation is working.
 But if it does, we shall expect the stock to quote for a multiple of its current price as soon as a piece of positive information is released, if it ever does.